Environment

 Progress

 The Suntory Group, which positions achieving water sustainability as a priority issue in its Environmental Principles, established the Institute for Water Science in 2003 and continually conducts various water-related assessments.
-Suntory Beverage & Food makes use of the Suntory Group’s water risk assessments, conducted with sustainable business operations in mind, to implement environmental management.
-We also take into consideration water risk assessment when developing new businesses.
-We also evaluate water stress in the countries where our plants are located.
+With sustainable business operations in mind, the Company evaluated water stress in the countries where plants are located.
+The Company also takes into consideration water risk assessment when developing new businesses.

 We identified the water stress situation in countries where direct operation sites are located using Baseline Water Stress, an indicator in the Aqueduct Country Ranking developed by the World Resources Institute.
 The Aqueduct Country Ranking is a global tool for uniformly assessing the water risk of each country.